-Some dogs don’t have a lot of life experience (e.g., they haven’t lived in a home before, haven’t interacted with children, haven’t met other animals), so new experiences can be stressful for them, resulting in concerning behavior.
+Some dogs don’t have a lot of life experience (e.g., they haven’t lived in a home before, haven’t interacted with children, haven’t met other animals), so certain situations can be stressful for them, resulting in concerning behavior.
 But we can take simple steps to reduce potentially dangerous behavior, including dog bites.
 Here are some ways to stay safe around dogs.

 - Dogs need to be able to move away if they are not comfortable, so don’t corner a dog.
-You may put them in a situation in which they display a concerning behavior or move to biting.
+You might put them in a situation in which they display a concerning behavior or move to biting.

 - To avoid startling dogs, don't approach or touch them while they're sleeping, fixated on something, or with their puppies.

-- Never get between dogs who are fighting and keep your hands away from their heads.
+- Never get between dogs who are fighting, and keep your hands away from their heads.

 - Leave dogs alone when they are eating, whether the dog is eating from a bowl or chewing a treat or any other high-value item.
-If you do need to approach, make sure you have a high-value treat you can toss to the side to get the dog away from his bowl or other item.
+If you do need to approach, make sure you have a high-value treat you can toss to the side to get the dog away from the bowl or other item.

 - Don't reach over or through fences or barriers to pet or touch a dog.

-- Never tease, chase or harass a dog.
+- Never tease, chase, or harass a dog.

 - Don't enter a property containing a dog if you're not accompanied by the dog's person.
 Dogs can be protective of their family and territory and think it's their job to protect them.

 - Children should always be supervised around dogs, even the family dog.
-Supervising children around dogs not only protects the children from accidents but also protects the dog from harm by children who don't always know that touching animals in a certain way can hurt them or cause them to become mouthy.
+Supervising children around dogs not only protects the children from accidents, but it also protects the dog from harm by children who don't always know that touching animals in a certain way can hurt them or cause them to become mouthy.

 - If you're expecting a baby, start early to get your dog used to the changes a baby will make in your dog's and your lives.

-- Socialize your dog and make him a part of your family activities early on.
+- Socialize your dog and make them a part of your family activities early on.
 Dogs also need to be socialized beyond your family and home; they need to be comfortable in the world.